Bucket Fountain

 The Bucket Fountain is an iconic kinetic sculpture in Wellington, the capital city of New Zealand.
 It is located in Cuba Mall, which is part of Cuba Street.
 It consists of a series of "buckets" that fill with water until they tip, spilling their load into the buckets and pool below.
 The fountain was designed by Graham Allardice of Burren and Keen and erected in 1969.

-It is very similar to a fountain erected in Liverpool in 1967 designed by Richard Huws.

 Much of the water does not reach the buckets below, but instead splashes onto pedestrians and onlookers.
 On windy days (common in Wellington) water is carried several metres from the fountain.

 People often add dishwashing detergent to the water, which spreads bubbles all over the mall.
 This is common on Friday and Saturday nights.

+History

+The sculpture, initially called the "Water Mobile", was designed by Graham Allardice of Burran and Keen for the pedestrianisation of Cuba Street.
+It is very similar to a fountain erected in Liverpool in 1967 designed by Richard Huws.
+The sculpture was constructed out of steel, aluminium, and fibreglass, at an initial cost of $2000.
+It was controversial after its opening, with critics describing it as an "engineering joke" and "monstrosity", as well as a target for vandalism.

+In 1981, it was described as being in a "sorry state of repair", and was fixed and repainted by the manager of Cuba Mall at the time.
 Wellington City Council upgraded the fountain in 2003, and some buckets were turned around so they intentionally tip their water onto the pavement.
+Additionally, the colour of the buckets was modified; they were initially all yellow.